MicrosoftDocs/Hololens/hololens/hololens2-corp-connected-maintain.md

 ## Device Management

 This guide talked about setting up Mobile Device Management (MDM) and used it to set up some device configurations and apply settings to allow access in terms of Wi-Fi certificates and proxy.
-However MDM can also be used to apply device restrictions via CSPs and Ppolicies.
+However MDM can also be used to apply device restrictions via CSPs and Policies.

 In many cases devices can have connectivity restrictions such as Bluetooth, VPN, USB or even turning off access to the camera or microphone.
 If any of these interests you then we encourage you to read our [common device restrictions page](https://docs.microsoft.com/hololens/hololens-common-device-restrictions).